emproof-com/workshop_firmware_reverse_engineering/tasks/string_encryption/task.md

 Even if we saw the plaintext at runtime, we often cannot (or do not want to) execute binaries, for example in the case of malware or a missing execution environment.
 Therefore, we now take a look how to statically deal with encrypted strings.

 3. Open the binary in Ghidra or Binary Ninja and locate the string-decryption function (hint: a small routine called many times with byte arrays that look non-ASCII).
+Note: Use the `*.armv7` for Binary Ninja Free; the free version doesn’t support AArch64.

 4. Reverse engineer the routine: how does it work?